NEC BIRMINGHAM

 Dementia Research, Mid-Project Review at University of Stirling

-Seating Matters Ltd Stand: G50
+Seating Matters Stand: G50

 The company confirmed it has been successful in securing funding from the Innovate UK Accelerated Knowledge Transfer (AKT) research programme to better understand dementia care and the use of clinical, therapeutic seating for improved client outcomes.
 The joint research project will be delivered with dementia-specialist University of Stirling as Seating Matters academic partner.